-Leicestershire Music's Code of Conduct (updated September 2020)
+Leicestershire Music's Code of Conduct (included in the Leicestershire Music Staff Handbook and last updated 2023)

 This guidance cannot provide a complete checklist of what is, or is not, appropriate behaviour for staff.
 It does highlight however, behaviour which is illegal, inappropriate or inadvisable.